Global Supply Chain Challenges: Solutions from Supply Chain Control Tower

 1. Data and Application Silos

 Vertical organizations often fly blind.
 Yes, that is true.
-Most companies are vertically integrated and use systems such as ERP, TMS, WMS, MRP to manage their functional departments.
+Most companies are vertically integrated and use systems such as ERP, TMS, WMS, and MRP to manage their functional departments.
 The functions primarily rely on plans developed within such systems to drive execution, monitoring & control.
 As a result, critical information such as customer demand, logistics, function-specific supply challenges & backlogs is siloed and invisible to other departments.
 While function-specific analysis is time-consuming, cross-functional insights are even more challenging and require sifting through large volumes of data.
-Thus, business unit heads lose sight of the strategic ambitions of the overall supply chain According to a survey by Supply Chain Dive, only 6% of companies believe that they have achieved complete supply chain visibility.
-The lack of supply chain visibility is overwhelming and keeps on staggering.
+Thus, business unit heads lose sight of the strategic ambitions of the overall supply chain control tower metrics.
+According to a survey by Supply Chain Dive, only 6% of companies believe that they have achieved complete supply chain visibility control tower.
+The lack of supply chain visibility is overwhelming and keeps staggering.

-2. Lack of Know-Hows, Tools, Technologies to Generate Insights
+2. Lack of Tools and Technologies to Generate Insights

 With the advent of digital data, volume, accessibility, and insights generation through analytics are critical to creating a sustainable supply chain.
 However, because analytics is not widely adopted, the data is poorly used.
 The data engineering and analytics capabilities in most supply chains are insufficient.
 As a result, supply chain leaders often cannot effectively use relevant data at the required speed.
-They also lack diagnostic and advanced analytics tools/technologies and often fail to understand the nature of use cases or supply chain problems.
+They also lack diagnostic and advanced technologies and often fail to understand the nature of use cases or supply chain control tower logistics model problems.

 3. Lack of Predictive and Prescriptive Capabilities

 Digitalization is not enough.
 As per the Chartered Institute of Procurement & Supply Risk Index’s report, the average annual economic loss caused by major natural disasters around the world is approximately US$211 billion.
-Supply chain leaders also need to leverage new capabilities to predict market moods, deviation, and unanticipated geopolitical landscape.
+Supply chain leaders also need to leverage new capabilities to predict market moods, deviations, and an unanticipated geopolitical landscape.
 However, most existing advanced analytics applications cater to solving point problems.
 There is an acute shortage of capabilities to use prescriptive or simulative simulations or what-if analysis to investigate broader issues in the supply chain and make recommendations.
-In addition, there are only a few good AI/ML-driven analytics solutions out there that prevent executives from using machine learning and limit the automation of the supply chain.
+In addition, there are only a few good AI/ML-driven analytics solutions out there that prevent executives from using machine learning and limit the automation of the supply chain management control tower.

 Every use case or nature of the problem varies from customer to customer.
 So off-the-shelf products cannot meet customization and personalization requirements.
 Regarding the KPIs that businesses want to measure, use cases vary from company to company, making it impossible for off-the-shelf applications to handle.
 Such rigid solutions put the burden on supply chain leaders to get data in the desired format.
 Indulgent customizations, choice complexities often lead to value destruction.

-Need for an End-to-end Supply Chain Visibility Capabilities through Digital Control Tower
+Need for an End-to-End Supply Chain Digital Control Tower Logistics

 “Gartner reports, 79% of supply chain leaders believe that the internet/platform-based approach is the most critical new business model.”
-The above four challenges require building a digital control tower with data engineering functions and pipelines on top of a solid data layer.
+Source.
+The above four challenges states the importance of building a digital supply chain control tower supply chain with data engineering functions and pipelines on top of a solid data layer.
 Establishing a simplified data architecture with an automated framework can integrate master data and transactional data sources in a streamlined manner, ensuring the availability of necessary data across multiple silos to obtain accurate real-time visualization of the overall supply chain health.
 AI/ML-driven analytics and rapid scenario planning can provide speed, consistency, and flexibility to achieve controllable and manageable supply chain functions, thereby helping executives gain a competitive advantage.

 Two Critical Elements for an Ideal Supply Chain Control Tower Platform